The C++ APIs in bind.h define

 See External constructors for more information.

-may be either a member function pointer, function pointer, std::function
+:param Callable callable Note that Callable may be either a member function pointer, function pointer, std::function or function object.

 :param Policies… policies: Policy for managing raw pointer object ownership.
-Currently must be allow_raw_pointers
+Currently must be allow_raw_pointers.

-reference to the current object.
-This allows chaining of the class_
+:returns: A const reference to the current object.
+This allows chaining of the class_ functions that define the binding in the EMSCRIPTEN_BINDINGS() block.

 //prototype